 RSU / Stock Option Tax Calculator

-Estimate federal and state income tax owed when RSUs vest or stock options are exercised using 2026 brackets
+Estimate the federal, state, and FICA tax owed when RSUs vest or stock options are exercised, using 2026 brackets, plus your net after-tax value.

 Frequently Asked Questions